KishorMesh/Generic-Batch-Processor/README.md

 2. Update the task status to coordinator

 ## Current Samples
-**[Concurrent application for Batch Processing](/Concurrent_Application/)** - how to execute multiple tasks concurrently as well as paralley in Akka.NET.
+**[Concurrent application for Batch Processing](/Concurrent-Application/)** - how to execute multiple tasks concurrently as well as paralley in Akka.NET.

+## Build Instructions

 ## Contributing